bmcphail05/ReligiousHeterogamy/PITCHME.md

 * Focal IV is an individual-level (Level 2) variable

 ---
-<span style="color:#e49436; font-weight:bold">Table 1.
-FE Regression of Religiosity on Parents' Religious Heterogamy</span>
+<span style="color:#e49436; font-weight:bold">Fixed Effects Regression of Religiosity on Parents' Religious Heterogamy</span>
 ![Table1](table2.png)

 ---
 ### <span style="color:#e49436; font-weight:bold">Discussion</span>
-* Interreligious marriages are less effective in transmitting religion to the next generation.
+* Interreligious parents are less effective in transmitting religion to the next generation.
 * Rates of interreligious marriages are increasing in many places.
 * Implications for the future of religion?